n4sru/cycl/privacy_policy.md

 **misuse or attempted fraud**

-suspected fraud or misuse of the service will result exclusion and loss of earned money
+suspected fraud or misuse of the service will result exclusion and loss of earned money.

+Attempts at fraud or abuse of the system may be due to the following reasons:

+*   Scanning a bottle several times and not to place it on the deposit point;
+*   Trying to hack the system in any way;or
+*   To not place the in the deposit point after scanning the bottle

 **Contact Us**